denisacostaq/resume/src/README.md

     is a ready to use binary executable for GNU/Linux and MacOS operatin systems of the [Clang Format](https://clang.llvm.org/docs/ClangFormat.html) project.

-    * These items can also contain lists, but you need to mind the indentation levels in the markdown source.
-    * Second item.

     *[stm3210fx3](https://github.com/denisacostaq/firmware-stm3210fx3)* an
     autotools based template to work with stm3210fx3 microcontrollers using the STM32F10x_StdPeriph and Free-RTOS libraries.